loenan/loenan-bricks/README.md

 > Generate the Earth, spheres and other models in Lego, at any size !

-Loenan Bricks libraries provide tools to compute and generate Lego models [in LDraw format](http://www.ldraw.org/), such as spheres with various color scheme, in any size.
+Loenan Bricks libraries provide Java tools to compute and generate Lego models [in LDraw format](http://www.ldraw.org/), such as spheres with various color scheme, in any size.

 - **LDraw Builder** library is a simple low level library to build and write Lego models in LDraw format.